GinnaV/QRT_AIBot/README.md

 This model will output a string that can be fed to the chatbot:
 "These are the predicted prices for [cryptocurrency] over the next [number] of days: [list of predicted prices]"

+# Prediction.ipynb
+This includes exploratory analysis of the data and preliminary attempts at training models

+# Reddit.ipynb
+This file includes calls to Reddit and is customizable to pull relevant posts/comments about select Cryptocurrencies on select subreddits for sentiment analysis.